jarret/bannerpunk/README.md

   -h, --help        show this help message and exit
 ```

 The `manual` mode will perform a single payment with 1, 2, 3 or 4 pixels encoded in a preimage.
-The image number must be chosen and the pixels must be within the dimensions, as is explained on the main page [the main page](https://bannerpunk.biz).
+The image number must be chosen and the pixels must be within the dimensions, as is explained on the main page [the homepage](https://bannerpunk.biz).

 For LND, the path to the `lncli` binary that can talk to your local `lnd` node must be given as an arg.
 Eg.